great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

 # View results
 validation_result_identifier = checkpoint_result.list_validation_result_identifiers()[0]
 context.open_data_docs(resource_identifier=validation_result_identifier)

-# Save the Data Context for future use
-context.convert_to_file_context()
 ```

-That's not a lot of code, is it?
 In the following steps we'll break down exactly what is happening here so that you can follow along and perform a Validation yourself.

 ## Steps